mannodermaus/android-junit5/README.md

 The JUnit Platform team provides a Gradle plugin for running JUnit 5 on the JVM.
 However, that plugin is tailored to the needs of a "purely Java" application, and doesn't work in the context of the multi-variant world that we live in on Android.
-Therefore, this plugin was born.
+As a result, `android-junit5` was born.

-It configures a `junitPlatformTest` task for each registered build variant of a project.
+This plugin configures a `junitPlatformTest` task for each registered build variant of a project.
 Furthermore, it automatically attaches both the Jupiter & Vintage Engines during the execution phase of your tests as well, so there's very little configuration necessary to get your project up-and-running on the JUnit Platform.